-Amazon Echo v Echo Show: Design
+Amazon Echo vs Echo Show: Design

 These two devices couldn't look more different.
-One is a tall, cylinder while the other is a wider, flat slab.
+One is a tall cylinder, while the other is a wider, flat slab.
 One has a display, and one has a whole bunch of speakers.

-Echo v Echo Show: Features
+Amazon Echo vs Echo Show: Features

 The Echo and Echo Show share plenty of the same Alexa-based features, such as setting timers, checking the weather, listening to news updates and controlling your smart home devices.
 However, the Show's display also adds a whole host of new abilities that the Echo can't perform.